tatupesonen/tatupesonen/README.md

 - React
 - Express
 - NestJS
 - Docker
 ...
-This list goes on for.
-I'm not gonna bore you to death and list everything that I have a vague idea of.
+This list goes on for a long time.
+I'm not gonna bore you to death and list everything that I have a vague idea of. 😁

 ## Activity
 Since 2021: